 The cassette tape was one of the first technologies that allowed us to share music and recordings on a much wider scale.
 Today, we may think of cassette tapes as retro and vintage artifacts from funkier, groovier days; but this wonderful invention helped society progress to some of the best technologies that have ever come into existence.
+So let’s give it up for the cassette tape.

 The Origins of the Cassette Tape: Who, What, When and Where?

 The Cassette Tape, or Compact Cassette, was first developed by the Philips company in 1962 in Belgium.
 Philips released the invention to Europe at the Berlin Radio Show on August 30, 1963; the invention was released in the United States in November of next year.
+Up until then, listening to music was largely vinyl based and not exactly on-the-go friendly.
+The cassette tape made it easy and convenient to take your favorite music with you.

 The Compact Cassette holds two small spools inside its plastic exterior.
 These spools wind the magnetic-coated film and pass it from one side to the other.
 This magnetic film is where the audio content is stored and can be recorded on a cassette tape.